 For the best options in accommodations and lower travel rates, Odhner recommends selecting your date and destination at least six months in advance.

-4. Book your lodgings.
+4. Book your lodgings

 For destination bachelorette weekends, Odhner recommends a group house rental over hotel rooms almost every time.
 “If it’s a large group—15 to 25—you may need to expand your search slightly outside of a city and realize you’re going to be spending time at the house,” she adds.

 If you’re going the hotel route, Odhner suggests booking at least one suite.
-“That way there’s a communal place for people to pop in, have a glass of champagne before they head out, or just hang out in during the morning,” she says.
+“That way there’s a communal place for people to pop in, have a glass of Champagne before they head out, or just hang out in during the morning,” she says.
 Because lodging is the bulk of the expense for a bachelorette weekend, it’s a good idea to ask invitees for the range they’re comfortable spending per night ($0 to 100, $100 to $200, $200 to $300, $300 and up) before booking your accommodations.

-5. Plan your activities.
+5. Plan your activities

 For a regular two-day weekend, Odhner recommends two to three activities, plus some pre-scheduled downtime.
-“Whether it’s the night you arrive, or a full day if you’re staying three days, there’s nothing wrong with [hanging out] at your house rental pool or doing something more low-key,” she says.
+“Whether it’s the night you arrive or a full day if you’re staying three days, there’s nothing wrong with [hanging out] at your house rental pool or doing something more low-key,” she says.
 Beyond hitting up clubs and bars, bachelorette activity options often include boat charters, spa activities, outdoor picnics, private yoga and fitness classes, walking tours, and group classes like candle-making or cooking lessons.

-6. Arrange group meals.
+6. Arrange group meals

 If you’ll be heading out to dinner or brunch with a large group, there are certain steps you can take ahead of time to make handling the bill less of a headache.
 “See if the restaurant is willing to put together a limited menu for the group that’s a set price and includes a certain number of drinks,” Odhner suggests.
-If that’s not possible, she recommends making an announcement at the beginning of the meal that the bill will be split evenly, and everyone should take that into consideration when placing their orders.
+If that’s not possible, she recommends announcing at the beginning of the meal that the bill will be split evenly, and everyone should take that into consideration when placing their orders.

-7. Confirm attendance.
+7. Confirm attendance

 Four months ahead of the bachelorette, the host should have a good idea of base costs for lodging and activities.
 At this point, it’s a good idea to get back in touch with the group and share estimated costs, so invitees can make their final decisions about attending.
-Make it clear that attendees will still be on the hook for his or her portion of these expenses if they cancel after a certain date.
+Make it clear that attendees will still be on the hook for their portion of these expenses if they cancel after a certain date.